edwardmontilla/Business-Profit-Calculator/README.md

 # Business-Profit-Calculator
-An online business profit calculator.
+A Python script for an online business profit calculator.

 Can calculate:
 + For specific Days